straw-hat-team/commanded/guides/explanations/commands.md

   Dispatching a command using `:strong` consistency but without any strongly consistent event handlers configured will have no effect.

-- Provide an explicit list of event handler and process manager modules (or their configured names), containing only those handlers you'd like to wait for.
+- Provide an explicit list of event handler modules (or their configured names), containing only those handlers you'd like to wait for.
 No other handlers will be awaited on, regardless of their own configured consistency setting.

   ```elixir
   :ok = BankApp.dispatch(command, consistency: [ExampleHandler, AnotherHandler])